FAQ

 It is also worth letting your child know they can speak to someone if they are finding it difficult to cope.
 Childline offer a listening service on 0800 1111 or visit their website where they have other options for you to get in touch with Childline.
 There is also Kooth who offer a well-being community for young people who need support.

-There is a lot of research about the harmful impact of pornography, particularly for young people, but also for adults.
 Pornography affects the brain by stimulating the same areas as drugs, which can lead to problems for the person viewing it.
 A young person’s brain is growing new synapses.
 If they are looking at unhealthy material online, this could mean they eventually form unhelpful arousal patterns.
 Generally, if people are viewing pornography they need to have boundaries in place about what they’re watching and how frequently they’re viewing it.

 There are some really helpful websites for young people that aim to support and educate them around sex, love, relationships and online safety.
 I would suggest you have a look at them and then pass on the ones that you think are suitable: CEOP - offers advice for staying safe online.
 The Reward Foundation - a relationship and sexual education charity, especially educating young people and parents about pornography use.
 Bish - a guide to love and sex for 14+ year olds.
 Kooth offers online support community for helping with any emotional problems young people have.
 Childline - a safe space to talk about any emotional difficulties with resources to help young people develop positive coping strategies